ShreyaMamadapur/Portfolio/README.md

 # Portfolio
-This is my technical writing portfolio where I have tried to demonstrate my technical writing skills through a few samples of my writing.
+This is my technical writing portfolio where I have tried to demonstrate my writing skills through a few samples.

 ## About me
-I am a Technical Writer with two years of experience.
-In the past, I have worn other hats as well - that of a Software Engineer and a teacher.
+I am a Technical Writer with two years of technical writing experience.
+In the past, I have worn other hats as well - that of a Software Engineer and a Teacher.
 I believe that these roles bring a lot of value to my current role of a Technical Writer.

 I have worked on both internal and external documentation for applications in the banking and medical device domains, using Microsoft Word, Confluence and AsciiDoc with Antora.
 I have also contributed to UX Writing and improved the user experience for the applications that I have worked on.